Rahul713713/Loan_Status_Prediction/README.md

 # Data Cleaning and Preprocessing
 ## After reading the data, I needed to clean it up so that it would be fit for our data analysis.
 I made the following changes and created the following variables:
-- Checked whether we have missing data for various cloumns.
+- Checked whether we have missing data for various columns.
 - Some columns had missing values.
 So, I replaced them accordingly with the median value of the column for the numerical columns.
 For categorical columns, I replaced the missing values with the most repeating values with respect to the output class.
 - Performed Data Standardisation to get the data on the same scale with the mean of 0 and standard deviation of 1.
 - Finally,the columns used for EDA are